jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught programmer

+- 🧠 Taking my time to improve my logic and problem solving skills
-- 🎲 I'am currently learning react, nodejs and solidity
+- 🎲 In my free time im learning react and solidity
 - 📌 Next thing to do: Learn express and mongodb
 - 📚 I normally like to learn new things everyday
 - 📕 2021 Goals: Contribute to open source projects, get confortable with react or nodejs, get my first job